Only needed for production use

 The JWT is also the recommended way to pass any other metadata such as analytics tokens, monitoring and performance trace IDs, or anything else you might find useful.
 Besides the required

 user_id you can add any arbitrary JSON.
-The JWT is included in validation webhook and importer webhook requests.
+The JWT is included in validation webhook, importer webhook, and event webhook requests.